jackbsteinberg/std-toast/study-group/Toast-Implementation-Studies.md

 Unlike Google *Toasts*, the Snackbar can have a call to action and a close button, alongside other differentiating properties.

-A Material-UI Snackbar is defined like so:
+A Material-UI Snackbar is used like so:

 ```jsx
 import { Component } from 'react';